ecdestro/nthroot/README.md

 ln <sup>n</sup>&radic;x = ln(x)/n

-You can then approximate the nth root of x with e to the result of the log of x all over n:
+You can then approximate the nth root of x with e (the natural constant, approx. 2.71828) to the result of the log of x all over n:

 e<sup>ln(x)/n</sup> &asymp; <sup>n</sup>&radic;x